-- Use multiple robots to do a federated search, which aggregates results from multiple sources in real time. - Run a robot in response to an event on your application back-end.
-For instance run a robot when a new user signs up, to create accounts on web-based systems not integrated directly into your backend.
+- Use multiple robots to do a federated search, which aggregates results from multiple sources in real time. - Run a robot in response to an event on your application back end.
+For instance, run a robot when a new user signs up, to create accounts on web-based systems not integrated directly into your back end.

-The basic section of this guide will introduce the core classes, and how to use them for executing robots.
+This guide introduces the core classes, and how to use them for executing robots.
 We will also describe how to provide input to robots, and control their execution on RoboServer.

-The Java API is a jar file, and it is located in /API/robosuite-java-api/lib/robosuite-api.jar inside the Kapow installation folder, see important folders for details.
-All examples in this guide can also be found in /API/ robosuite-java-api/examples.
-Located next to the Java API are 5 additional jar files which comprise the external dependencies of the API.
-Most basic API tasks such as executing robots can be done without using any of these 3rd party libraries, while some advanced features do require the usage of one or more of these 3rd party libraries.
-The examples in this guide will specify when such libraries are required.
+The Java API is a jar file located in /API/robosuite-java-api/lib/robosuite-api.jar inside the Kofax Kapow installation folder.
+See "Important Folders" in the Installation Guide for details.
+All examples in this guide are also found in /API/robosuite-java-api/examples.
+Located next to the Java API are five additional jar files which comprise the external dependencies of the API.
+Most basic API tasks such as executing robots can be done without using any of these third-party libraries, while some advanced features do require the usage of one or more of these libraries.
+The examples in this guide specify when such libraries are required.